malahierba-lab/web-harvester/README.md

 Then you need run the `composer update` command.

-After install you must to configure Service Provider.
+After install you must configure Service Provider.
 Simply add the service provider in the `config/app.php` providers section:

     Malahierba\WebHarvester\WebHarvesterServiceProvider::class